MicrosoftDocs/customer-voice/fp-docs/administer.md

 ## Enable Forms Pro for users with Dynamics 365 enterprise licenses

+Microsoft Forms Pro, built on top of Microsoft Office Forms, is a paid license and works as below:
+- The license is based on the number of responses.
+- For a Dynamics 365 enterprise licensed tenant, 2000 responses are free and the customer can choose to purchase additional responses in bundles of $100 per 2000 responses.
+- For an Office 365 licensed customer, there are no free responses included.
+The customer has to purchase responses in bundles of $100 per 2000 responses.
+- If a tenant has Office 365 license, turning off license for Office Forms will also turn off Microsoft Forms Pro.

-Microsoft Forms Pro is included as part of the Dynamics 365 enterprise license.
-A tenant with a Dynamics 365 enterprise license has 2,000 responses per month included at the tenant level (irrespective of how many seats the tenant has).
-To purchase additional responses, see [Purchase additional responses for Microsoft Forms Pro users in a Dynamics 365 tenant](purchase.md#purchase-additional-responses-for-microsoft-forms-pro-users-in-a-dynamics-365-tenant).
+For details on purchasing additional responses, see [Purchase additional responses for Microsoft Forms Pro users in a Dynamics 365 tenant](purchase.md#purchase-additional-responses-for-microsoft-forms-pro-users-in-a-dynamics-365-tenant).

 To enable Forms Pro: